June 2021 / INVESTMENT INSIGHTS

 Key Risks—The following risks are materially relevant to the strategy highlighted in this material:

+Debt securities could suffer an adverse change in financial condition due to a ratings downgrade or default, which may affect the value of an investment.
 Fixed income securities are subject to credit risk, liquidity risk, call risk, and interest rate risk.
 As interest rates rise, bond prices generally fall.
-Investments in high-yield bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities.
 Investments in bank loans may at times become difficult to value and highly illiquid; they are subject to credit risk such as nonpayment of principal or interest, and risks of bankruptcy and insolvency.